axibase/atsd/administration/backup.md

 New backup files do not replace existing backup files.
 Each backup is timestamped with the date and time of creation.

-Configure an external `cron` job to prune old backup files and to move records to a different location.
+Configure an external `cron` job to prune old backup files and to move records to a different directory.

 ### Restore